 “Dogs love routine.
 They love that predictability,” said Helen McCain of Dogs for the Disabled in an interview with BBC News.
 “By using that hook, we can then teach them to actually sort of remind people by the sound of an alarm to go and get the medication at the allotted time of the day.”

 Since memory impaired patients may withdraw from people, professional caregivers note that animal therapy can help them counteract those feelings of isolation and loneliness, as well as relieve depression, agitation and disorientation.
 Others simply enjoy the companionship and physical contact provided by the animal, hence their popularity in the eldercare setting.

 Oscar, a golden retriever, and Kaspa, a Labrador, have now been working with their new owners for the last 4 months, and results have exceeded expectations.
-For more on the program and its success stories, click here.

 MARKETING INSIGHT: The senior care industry was one of the first to recognize the benefits of animal therapy, and is now warming to the idea of allowing residents to have pets – something we saw firsthand during Project Looking Glass II.

 For many communities, wellness programs, hospitality and living options are ways to stand out from the competition.
 However, as the rate of Alzheimer’s disease and other memory-related conditions reach alarming rates – and as many communities struggle to adjust their assisted living sectors for those increasingly entering with memory issues – a pet program could be a unique element that would make the transition easier for new residents, and act as a unique community differentiator.